Many Canadian citizens and permanent residents have loved ones abroad that they wish they could bring to Canada.

 There are a number of relationships that qualify for Family Class Sponsorship, including spouses and common-law partners, parents and grandparents, dependent children, and potentially other relationships under certain Provincial Family Class Sponsorship programs.
 For parents and grandparents, there is also the Super Visa program.

 Canada's Multi-Year Immigration Plan

-Canada will welcome an increased number of immigrants through family sponsorship programs in 2017.
+Canada will welcome an increased number of immigrants through economic programs and family sponsorship in the upcoming years.